JiyeongHa/Spatial-Frequency-Preference_NSDsyn/README.md

 The data for this project is available on OSF (https://osf.io/umqkw/).

 # Analysis pipeline
+## Reproducing the figures
 We used snakemake to manage the analysis pipeline.
 The pipeline is defined in the `Snakefile` in the root directory.
 To reproduce all the figures, you can use the following command:
 Add `-N` if you wish to run the pipeline in dry-run mode.
 ```
 snakemake -j1 figure_all

 ```

+## Understanding the pipeline
+We also provide a set of jupyter notebooks to understand the pipeline.
+Under the `notebooks` directory, you can find the `pipeline.ipynb` notebook.
+This notebook provides a step-by-step guide to the analysis pipeline.
+The number indicates the order of the analysis steps.